 They were also free of all the glam and social media fame you see nowadays.
 It wasn’t about how many hits you got on YouTube, but the deep spiritual message you were sending.
 Maybe that’s why they are still so memorable.

 Remember the animated video of dancing sunflowers singing Tumshukuruni Bwana by Reuben Kagame?
 Who’d periodically look at you and flash a smile at the camera?
 Aah, good times.

 Initially, I wanted to combine the old school with the few real gospel songs of our time.
 But the old has too much gold; I almost got lost in the music archives guys.

 So let me give you 10 old school Kenyan gospel songs that will take you way back in time.
 From the original Mercy Masika to Kanjii Mbugua when HD cameras were still a rumor.
-Know what, I bet your mom was still cooking chapatis when you first heard these jams.
+Know what, I bet your mom was still cooking chapatis on Sundays when you first heard these jams.